dask/dask-yarn/docs/source/index.rst

     client = Client(cluster)

-Dask-Yarn uses `Skein <https://jcrist.github.io/skein/>`__, a Pythonic library to manage Yarn services.
+Dask-Yarn uses `Skein <https://jcrist.github.io/skein/>`__, a Pythonic library to create and deploy YARN applications.

 Install
 -------

+Dask-Yarn is designed to only require installation on an edge node.
+To install, use one of the following methods:

 **Install with Conda:**